TIP: Use the contents over to the side for an overview of this info-rich page!

 The Digital Impact Alliance (DIAL) at United Nations Foundation has launched its Open Source Center to provide a collaborative space for (and professional technical assistance to) open source projects focusing on international development and humanitarian response.
 The Center assists in the establishment of effective governance, software project management, and contribution models for member projects.
 It also provides technical, architectural, and programming support for projects; and assists those projects in support, engagement, management of their communities of contributors and implementers.

-Google Summer of Code (GSoC) is a global program that offers post-secondary students an opportunity to be paid for contributing to an open source project over a three month period.
-The DIAL Open Source Center is an “umbrella organization” to a variety of international development and humanitarian response related projects, to help raise awareness about those projects among student applicants, connect students to meaningful open source work that makes the world a better place, and help increase the maturity & reach of those projects.
+Google Summer of Code (GSoC) is a global program that offers an opportunity for current and recent students to be paid for contributing to an open source project over a three month period.
+The DIAL Open Source Center is an “umbrella organization” to a variety of international development and humanitarian response related projects, to help raise awareness about those projects among applicants, connect them to meaningful open source work that makes the world a better place, and help increase the maturity & reach of those projects.

-We are once again participating in GSoC as an umbrella org for the 2020 season!
-If you are a potential student, please review this information now to review all of the DIAL associate organizations and their project ideas for 2020.
+If you are a potential applicant, please review this information now to review all of the DIAL sub-organizations and their potential project ideas for this year.
 You should then contact the sub-org admins or mentors directly to discuss project ideas, before you prepare your application.
-If you are a current sub-org or one of our associate projects, and need to to update the information below, please get in contact @gsoc-admins.
+This page will be updated frequently and you should plan to check it often.
+If you are a confirmed sub-org or one of our associate projects and participating this year, and need to to update the information below, please get in contact with @gsoc-admins.